Measures That Matter to Primary Care

 The overall Aims of the grant include:

 Aim: Estimate the impact of continuity on intermediate predictors of cardiovascular outcomes influenced by timely and accurate diagnosis.
-These predictors are high value treatment for early and on target diagnosis of comorbidities, including metformin, statins, and ACE-inhibitor use
+These predictors are high value treatment for early and on target diagnosis of comorbidities, including metformin, statins, and ACE-inhibitor use.

 The Continuity of Care Measure

+The Continuity of Care performance measure was developed in collaboration with the Robert Graham Center.
+Continuity of Care is defined as an on-going patient-physician relationship over time and remains one of the pillars of a high functioning health care system and one of the core virtues of primary care.
 High care continuity is shown to improve patient outcomes and physician well-being and is associated with decreased health care costs including total costs, ED costs, inpatient costs, primary care costs, and costs for specific conditions or treatments.
 It is also associated with decreased health care utilization such as ED visits and hospitalizations.
 As a byproduct of building a continuous, trusting relationship over time, issues of equity and social risk can be addressed.

 For measure specifications, please click here.